 Buying New York Yankees tickets is pretty easy.
 Did you know the New York Yankees often play six times a week?
 That gives you plenty of options to go see them play.
 Are you not much of a sports fan, or maybe just not this sport?
 No problem, the atmosphere alone will be worth a trip to the stadium.
 Especially since tickets needn’t cost a lot, and you can leave the stadium at any point.
 If they aren’t playing a home game, consider checking the New York Mets.
 The baseball season runs from April to October.

-NEW: Buy New York Yankees tickets now and pay no service fee and get free local pick-up!
+Buy New York Yankees tickets now and pay no service fee and get free local pick-up!

 Buying New York Yankees Tickets

 First choose the date you’d like to visit a baseball game or view the table below.
 The tickets can be paid by credit card.
 You can only purchase mobile tickets (for your smartphone) or paper tickets to a New York Yankees game.
 The mobile tickets can’t and don’t need to be printed out.

 NewYork.com.au is the only website that offers free local pick up of your (paper) tickets.
 This is possible from Monday to Saturday at the office located on Times Square.
 See here for the address and opening hours.
 If your Yankees game is on a Sunday, then you can pick up your tickets on Saturday at the latest.